brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 10 bht.md

 # Ephesians 6:10 Commentary Help Text

 ## BHT:
-Finally, be strong in the Lord and in the power of his might.
-To face the battles of the Christian life, we need to be strong.
-It is not enough to be weak and remain so, as it would lead to our downfall.
-We require great assistance, the powerful exertion of God's might.
-We must rely on Him and His strength, which is communicated to us through our meditation, prayer, faith, and the enabling of the Holy Spirit.
+Be strong in the Lord and in the power of his might, encourages believers to arm themselves with the strength and power that come from the Lord.
+It is a call to be relentless and unwavering in the face of spiritual battles, acknowledging that our own strength is not enough.
+Instead, we must depend on the mighty power of God and seek His assistance, recognizing our need for His extraordinary help in order to overcome.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: